truthly/magicmake/README.md

 However, if it doesn't say exactly what packages that needs to be installed for your distribution, it can be a tedious manual task to figure it out, using [apt-file] or a search engine.

+`magicmake` is primarily meant to be useful when working locally trying out new projects in a virtualized environment, rather than to be used in production, even if doing so should be relatively harmless, as `apt-get install` will display a Yes/No prompt for each suggested package to install.

+Also, if it's necessary to script the building and installation of completely unknown projects, if just wanting to test if such projects can be built and to run the tests, it doesn't help if the `README` contains human readable instructions.

+There are probably many other reasons why this tool is a bad idea in general, but is meant to provide a lazy method way to build projects, when really insisting on trying to automate the process, that sometimes works and sometimes doesn't, might might be acceptable to some users.

 <h2 id="dependencies">3.
 Dependencies</h2>